therisingtsun/Chitragupta/README.md

 # Running

-- `npm run dev` : Build and launch app on localhost (Non SSR version).
+- `npm run dev` : Build and launch app on localhost.
-- `npm run dev:emulated` : Build and launch app on Firebase emulators (SSR version).